Is Cincinnati Children's Scheduling COVID Vaccinations?

 The first thing you can do is ensure everyone in your family has a flu vaccine this year.
 They are available at primary care offices and also at pharmacies for walk-in patients.
-We also recommend that the adults who spend time with your children get a COVID vaccine as each person becomes eligible.
-Vaccinating the people around a vulnerable person is called cocooning, and it is a valuable tool to use as more adults and teens become eligible to receive vaccine.
-Until vaccines are available, continuing safe distancing, using masks and frequent hand washing are very effective ways to decrease your risk of getting COVID.
+We also recommend that the adults who spend time with your children get a COVID vaccine as soon as possible.
+Vaccinating the people around a vulnerable person is called cocooning, and it is a valuable tool to protect your family.
+Until vaccines are available for everyone, continuing safe distancing, using masks and frequent hand washing are very effective ways to decrease your risk of getting COVID.

 If Kids Don’t Get That Sick from COVID, Why Will They Need to Get Vaccinated?

 As of May 6, 2021, the American Academy of Pediatrics and the Children’s Hospital Association report that over 3.85 million children have tested positive for COVID-19.